The 12th annual Moritz Ride for Heroes will be on April 19, 2014. The start and

 Adequate parking is available at the Aledo High School.
 Please make sure you arrive in plenty of time to get

 parked and ready to ride.
 See Directions page for specific travel information.

 Route maps for 2013 are published on the RideWithGPS website.
 Maps are also available (see individual routes pages) for

 downloading and printing.
 GPX files are also available for those with GPS-enabled bike computers.
 Please come

 prepared.
 There may not be maps available at the registration area.
 However, you should not need a map.
 We take

 great care in marking our routes clearly.
 Expect both roadside signs, orange arrows on the road and volunteers

 helping you along the way.
 If you do get off course, you can call for SAG support,

-What to expect when riding in Eastern Parker County:
+What to expect when riding in East Parker County:

 Many people who ride here for the first time are surprised at the number of hills.
 Parker County is not flat.